fireh7nter/domain-block/README.md

 # domain-block
-domain blocked as per dns query flooding
+invalid-domain - list of domain which are queried a lot (dns query flooding)